Salt-fingering in seasonally ice-covered lakes: Results

 \subsection{RMS Velocity}

 The saline plumes propagate faster at higher $S_0$.
 As noted in \S \ref{sec:parameter}, the stable temperature stratification also controls the decent of these plumes.
-While the temperature stratification does vary with depth (see Figure \ref{fig:VelT_Comp}b,d,f), the rate of formation of the salt fingers is controlled by the temperature stratification at the ice water interface.
-The controlling parameters of the system is $\RG=\frac{\beta F_S }{\alpha F_T}$.
+While the temperature stratification does vary with depth (see Figure \ref{fig:VelT_Comp}b,d,f), the instability growth rate is controlled by the temperature stratification and salt flux, at the ice water interface.
+The controlling parameter of the system is $\RG=\frac{\beta F_S }{\alpha F_T}$.

 We compute average plume speed as the root-mean-squared vertical velocity $w_{rms}$ over the domain.
 We applied a high-pass spatial filter to remove the effect of the recirculation cells.
 In addition, we removed the velocity data within 5cm of the side-wall due to the boundary layers, along with the data affected by the thermistor chain.
-More sophisticated algorithms, such as Dynamic Mode Decomposition, produced similar results; we decided to use a simple filter.
 Further, we filter out data for $t<0.5$ hr to avoid any remnant pre-ice convection.
+We decided to use this simple filter as more sophisticated algorithms, such as Dynamic Mode Decomposition, produced similar results.
 Figure \ref{fig:ResultsCollection}b is a plot of $w_{rms}$ as a function of $\RG$.
 The median values for each case are plotted as black squares, and the error bars are the standard deviation along each axis.
-In this plot, we scaled $w_{rms}$ by the appropriate reference velocity $w_{rms,0} = \frac{\kappa_T}{d}$, where length scale $d$ is the finger width ($d\approx 7.5$ mm in all cases).
-This is a common scaling in the literature \citep{radko_double-diffusive_2013}.
-We estimate $w_{rms,0} \approx 1.8 \times 10^{-5}$ m/s.
+In this plot, we scaled $w_{rms}$ by the appropriate reference velocity $w_{rms,0} = \frac{\kappa_T}{d}$, where length scale $d$ is the finger width \citep{radko_double-diffusive_2013}.
+We determined, from an integral measure of the velocity spectra, that $d\approx 7.5$ mm in all cases (See Figure \ref{fig:TankDiagram}g).
+This value is consistent with the field measurements of salt fingers in the Western Atlantic \citep{kunze_optical_1987}.
+We estimate $w_{rms,0} \approx 1.8 \times 10^{-5}$ m s$^{-1}$.

 We observe that $w_{rms}$ increases with $\RG$.
 For large values of $\RG\gtrsim 1 $, $w_{rms}$ appears to saturate with a value of $w_{rms}/w_{rms,0} \approx 2$.
 We associate this saturation with the expected regime change around $\RG\approx 1$ from double-diffusive fingers to salt-driven convection \citep{olsthoorn_underice_2020}. \citet{olsthoorn_underice_2020} similarly observed a saturation in the relative heat flux and associated it with the same regime transition.